OpenModelica/OpenModelica/doc/UsersGuide/source/porting.rst

-This construct is already accepted by some Modelica tools, but is not yet included in the current Modelica specification 3.5, nor even in the current working draft of 3.6, so it is not supported by OpenModelica
+This construct is already accepted by some Modelica tools, but is not yet included in the current Modelica specification 3.5, nor even in the current working draft of 3.6, so it is not currently supported by OpenModelica.

 Modelica_LinearSystems2 Library